mazz/kifu/README.md

     * install supervisor
     * execute the template pyramid foo webapp as gunicorn processes from supervisor

-In a terminal window, cd to path/to/foo_env/foo and initialize celery by doing:
+In another terminal window, cd to path/to/foo_env/foo and initialize celery by doing:

     ../bin/celery worker --app=foo.queue -l debug